Zeek2/hello-world/README.md

 # hello-world
-GIT Intro. tutorial example repository
+GIT Intro. tutorial example repository.

 Good day!
 This is some new sample text that I added :)